Sunscreen Products – Are UV Filters Safe and Clean?

 While both types have their own benefits and drawbacks, all approved filters have been thoroughly assessed for human health safety.
 However, their ecotoxicity and environmental impact remain areas with limited research.

 Currently, only five approved UV filters are permitted in nano form: titanium dioxide [nano], zinc oxide [nano], methylene bis-benzotriazolyl tetramethylbutylphenol [nano], tris-biphenyl triazine [nano], and bis-(diethylaminohydroxybenzoyl benzoate) piperazine [nano].
-These nano-sized filters were developed to prevent the white residue often left on the skin when applying sunscreen.

 Their use has been approved as their safety for human health has been confirmed under specific concentrations and controlled exposure conditions.
 However, the environmental risks associated with these nano UV filters remain unassessed, and they could potentially have a significant impact on aquatic ecosystems.